More Snowy Than Scary at This Oregon Lodge

 There was nothing spooky about the big lodge when we approached this past October.

+We didn't see Jack Nicholson, grinning out any windows.
+We didn't see Shelley Duvall or Danny, escaping through the snow.
 The icy parking lot was kind of scary though.
 We weren't expecting snow in October.

 Two Years Ago